About me

 I am currently available for freelance work and collaborations.
 If you’re interested, please get in touch.

-Most of the work I do can be given the label of scientific programming; my weapon of choice for linguistic data wrangling is python, often using pandas.
+I am a scientific programmer and full-stack web developer working with linguistic data and low-resource languages.
+My weapon of choice for data wrangling is Python, often using pandas.
 I am well-versed in the CLDF/CLLD framework (see my components for typical descriptive data), and have experience with TEI.
-I have also built comparative databases, morphological parsers, transliteration systems, and tools for “lifting” legacy data.
+I have built comparative databases, morphological parsers, transliteration systems, and tools for “lifting” legacy data.